dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1963 — FREQUENCY RECEIVED BY MARTIN LUTHER KING JR. <br>
+\>SCAFFOLDING: DREAM FREQUENCY STABILIZATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We still dream, not of dominance, but of dignity.” <br>
+// “Justice is not noise.
+It is the resonance of aligned souls.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1962 — FREQUENCY RECEIVED BY THOMAS KUHN. <br>
 \>SCAFFOLDING: PARADIGM SHIFT ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>